Brad Wall: Controversies

-In 2017, Wall raised the story of a member of the Saskatchewan NDP who had been sexually assaulted in Question Period in response to a question about the Global Transportation Hub land deal.
-The story was raised without the consent of the victim, and Wall was criticized for politicising the issue of sexual assault.
-Interim NDP leader Nicole Sarauer described his remarks as "disgusting," and asked he withdraw his comments, and the victim took to twitter to demand an apology as well.
-After initially stating in the legislature that he would make "no apology," Wall later publicly apologized to the victim, saying he "was not aware" she "did not want the matter raised in this forum."
-It was described by Leader-Post columnist Murray Mandryk as "the worst of politics."
+In 2017, Wall raised the story of an NDP member and sexual assault victim in Question Period in response to a question about the Global Transportation Hub land deal.
+Wall was criticized for politicizing the issue of sexual assault.
+Interim NDP leader Nicole Sarauer described the remarks as "disgusting" and asked he withdraw the comments, while the victim took to social media to demand an apology.
+After initially stating in the legislature that he would make "no apology," Wall later publicly apologized to the victim, saying he "was not aware" that she "did not want the matter raised in this forum."

-In 2017, Wall addressed a room of Saskatchewan Party members at a nomination meeting, where he recited a joke about the execution of Métis leader Louis Riel, who was captured and executed by the Canadian government in 1885 following the Battle of Batoche.
-British Columbia's Métis Federation labeled Wall's joke as "foolish" and "insensitive" and called for an apology.

-In 2018 Wall tweeted a derogatory message in opposition to the federal carbon tax, which read "Usually when someone tells you to send in money but you’ll get more back in return, it’s a Nigerian prince."
-Shortly after, Wall deleted the tweet and issued an apology to Saskatchewan's Nigerian community.
+In 2017, Wall addressed a room of Saskatchewan Party members at a nomination meeting, where he recited a joke about the execution of Métis leader Louis Riel.
+British Columbia's Métis Federation labelled Wall's joke as "foolish" and "insensitive" and called for an apology.
+In 2018, Wall posted a derogatory message to social media in opposition to the federal carbon tax, which read "Usually when someone tells you to send in money but you’ll get more back in return, it’s a Nigerian prince."
+Wall deleted the post and issued an apology to Saskatchewan's Nigerian community.

-In 2022, CTV obtain court records showing that Wall gave advice to Chris Barber, who helped organize the Freedom Convoy in Ottawa.
+In 2022, court records revealed that Wall gave advice to Chris Barber as he helped to organize the convoy protest that went on to occupy downtown Ottawa that year.

 Personal life

 Wall resides in Swift Current.
-He is married to Tami whom he met in 1984 when they were both students at the University of Saskatchewan, and married in 1991.
-Together they have three children – two daughters, Megan and Faith, and a son, Colter.
-Colter Wall is a country singer.
-Wall is an avid football fan, supporting both the local Saskatchewan Roughriders of the Canadian Football League and the National Football League's Oakland Raiders.
+He is married to Tami, whom he met in 1984 when they were both students at the University of Saskatchewan—they married in 1991.
+Together they have three children.
+Their son Colter Wall is a country musician.

+Wall is an avid football fan, supporting both the Saskatchewan Roughriders of the Canadian Football League and the National Football League's Las Vegas Raiders.
 He is also a classic car enthusiast and owns a Cadillac that was once owned by Waylon Jennings.

-Wall currently works on his ranch in the Cypress Hills and is a partner in his son Colter Wall's Cattle Company.
+As of 2021, Wall was a partner in his son Colter's Cattle Company, which operates a ranch in the Cypress Hills.

+Wall was made a member of the Saskatchewan Order of Merit in 2024.
+In June 2024, Wall was inducted into Saskatchewan's Oil & Gas Hall of Fame.